SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 CREATE DATABASE espocrm;
 ```

-- Exit from the Database and Container to the folder where our `.sql` dump is located.
+- Exit from the *database* and *database container* to the folder where our `.sql` dump is located.
 Run the command:

 ```
 docker exec -i espocrm-mysql mysql -uroot -p1 espocrm < name_of_your_dump.sql